Definitions

 Faith – is complete confidence, trust, and assurance of things hoped for, the conviction of things not seen.
 Faith is believing in the word of God and the resulting submission to the lordship of Jesus Christ.
 Living in faith is obeying the word of God.

 Fear of God – For the believer – awe (fear, even paralysis, plus overwhelming possibility), respect, reverence, and obedience to our Father, who has total authority and power over everything.
-For those who do not believe – fear of the judgment, condemnation, and wrath of God to come.
+For those who do not believe – it is fear of the judgment, condemnation, and wrath of God to come.

 Forgiveness – the removal of our guilt for our sinful nature and sins committed up to the point of salvation.
 To accomplish this, Jesus went to the cross in our place and bore our sins.
 1 Peter 2:24 This is the mercy of God, to not dispense the punishment that we deserve – because it was instead endured by Jesus.
 Read Isaiah 53:5 In addition to the dismissal of our sin penalty, by the grace of God, the righteousness of Jesus Christ has been imputed to us.